High Resolution (<100pc) Ionization Structures in the ISM of AGN ESO~137-G34: Summary and Conclusion

 \section{Summary and Conclusion}

-In this work, we used narrowband HST imagining to construct spatially resolved S-BPT diagram and map of CT AGN ESO\,137-G034.
-Additionally, we introduced a Seyfert/LINER Index (SLI), defined as the perpendicular distance of each point from the Seyfert/LINER division line on the BPT diagram.
+In this work, we used narrow-band HST imaging to construct the spatially resolved { VO } diagram and map of CT AGN ESO\,137-G034.
+Additionally, we introduced a Seyfert/LINER Index (SLI), defined as the perpendicular distance of each point from the Seyfert/LINER division line on the { VO} diagram.{ By introducing SLI, we were able to visualize fine-scale excitation variations in the ISM.
+That helped us differentiate shock-excited gas from other AGN-driven Seyfert-like emission, and identify the radial ridges in the NW cone ionization state}.
 Our findings can be summarized as follows: